SUNCAT-Center/CatLearn/docs/index.rst

 .. image:: https://badge.fury.io/py/CatLearn.svg
     :target: https://badge.fury.io/py/CatLearn

-CatLearn_ provides utilities for building and testing atomic machine learning models.
+CatLearn_ provides utilities for building and testing atomistic machine learning models for surface science and catalysis.

 .. note:: This is part of the SUNCAT centers code base for understanding materials for catalytic applications.
 Other code is hosted on the center's Github_ repository.